-NDB 7.4.1 and later support tracking of read operations, which
+NDB 7.4.1 and later supports tracking of read operations,

-makes it possible in circular replication setups to manage
+which makes it possible in circular replication setups to

-conflicts between reads of a given row in one cluster and
+manage conflicts between reads of a given row in one cluster

 The data tables have been created using the following SQL statements: